Providing a workplace pension scheme

 Who must contribute to a workplace pension?

 As an employer you must contribute to your employees’ pensions, and each employee must also pay in to their pension.
-The current minimum levels for contributions are as follows:
+The current minimum levels for contributions are 3 per cent by the employer and 5 per cent by the employee.

 How do I provide a workplace pension scheme?